I completed my PhD in Computing and Information Sciences from Rochester Institute of Technology under advisement of Prof. Linwei Wang.

 How to extract transformation from a dataset and use it for data augmentation?

-Apply probabilistic modeling and inference to solve inverse problem.
+Apply probabilistic modeling, deep generative modeling and inference to solve inverse problem.

 Can we isolate inherent dynamical system of a video?